Table of Contents

-Fast forward to 2025, and organizations aren’t just dipping their toes in the AI pool—they’re diving in headfirst.
+Fast forward to 2025, and organizations aren’t just experimenting with AI in procurement—they’re fully embracing AI-powered procurement solutions.
 A recent Deloitte survey found that a whopping 92% of Chief Procurement Officers (CPOs) are exploring GenAI.
 Even more striking, 22% of companies are gearing up to spend over $1 million a year on it by 2025.

 What does that mean for you?
 Let’s dive into how GenAI is changing the way we think about procurement and, more importantly, what it can do for your organization.